In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 # 7 Marketing to those who have already bought from you is cheaper and faster than trying to get new customers.
 It costs an average of five times as much money to acquire new customers as it does to retain existing customers.

 It’s much easier to sell something new to a current or former customer than it is to go out and find a new customer.
 Make sure you take a percentage of your marketing budget and time to stay in touch with current distributors and customers.
-Make them feel appreciated and keep them reordering each month.
+Make them feel appreciated and do what you can to keep them reordering each month.

 # 8 Large organizations grow over time.